kirstymcnaught/OptiKeyWiki/Pointing-&-selecting-settings.md

     ![Management Console Pointing and Selecting tab with mouse selection trigger - Multi-key selection section](http://juliussweetland.github.io/OptiKey/images/Management_Console_Pointing_And_Selecting_Button_Trigger_Multi_Key_Selection_Numbered.png)

-5. Stop signal: When a multi-key selection capture has begun by pressing the mouse button, how should that session end.
-Available options are to release the button, or to press the same button again to stop the capture.
+5. Stop signal: When a multi-key selection capture has begun by pressing the keyboard key, this setting dictates how should that session is ended.
+Available options are to release the key, or to press the same key again to stop the capture.